vinycloud/vinycloud/README.md

 ## More about me:
 - trying to keep my mind and body health
-- sharing a little knowledge at https://blog.viniciusfialho.shop (In progress) 🛠️
+- sharing a little knowledge at https://viniciusfialho.com.br
-- lover of running, swimming and drink wine
+- lover of running, travels, swimming and drink wine

 ------------